Zulko/easyAI/docs/source/examples/integrate.rst

 ========================================

-The primary means of executing easyAI is with the ``play`` method of TwoPlayersGame.
+The primary means of executing easyAI is with the ``play`` method of TwoPlayerGame.
 That method handles getting human input and executing AI functions from start to finish.

 But, when using easyAI with other frameworks, one must often break down the